joinpursuit/AC_4_Web/units/fundamentals/lessons/functions/functions_update.md

 console.log(greeting) // logs: 'hello'
 ```

 A commonly used term for this is **scope**: a variable inside a function has _local scope_, and a variable not inside any function has _global scope_.
 So a variable with local scope is only available inside that function.
-A variable with global scope is avaialbe inside or outside the function.
+A variable with global scope is available inside or outside the function.
 If we create a variable inside a function with the same name as a global variable - the function will only be aware of the local one.
 This, however, will not change the value of the global variable.

 ```js
 let greeting = 'hello'